twoixter/trackoid/README.md

-# trackoid
+# Trackoid

 Trackoid is an analytics tracking system made specifically for MongoDB using Mongoid as ORM.

-# *** IMPORTANT ***
+## IMPORTANT upgrade information

-Trackoid Version 0.4.0 is updated to work with Mongoid 3.
+**Trackoid Version 0.4.0** is updated to work with Mongoid 3.
 It's NOT backwards compatible with any previous version of Mongoid.
 A dependency on Ruby 1.9.x has also been added.

-Trackoid Version 0.3.0 changes the internal representation of tracking data.
-So <b>YOU WILL NOT SEE PREVIOUS DATA</b> when you update.
+**Trackoid Version 0.3.0** changes the internal representation of tracking data.
+So **YOU WILL NOT SEE PREVIOUS DATA** when you update.

-Hopefully, due to the magic of MongoDB, data is <b>NOT LOST</b>.
-In fact it's never lost unless you delete it. :-) Just it's not visible right away.
+Hopefully, due to the magic of MongoDB, data is **NOT LOST**.
+In fact it's never lost unless you delete it. :-) _Just it's not visible right away_.

-See <b>Changes for TZ support</b> below for an explanation of changes.
-If you absolutely, desperately, dead or alive, need a migration, leave me a message and we can arrange a migration script.
+See **Changes for TZ support** below for an explanation of changes in the internal representation of tracked data.

+### Should I 'lock' the Trackoid version with Bundler?

+If you are new to Trackoid and don't know what I'm talking about **you're safe** upgrading from 0.4.x onwards.

+If you are having problems with Ruby 1.9.3 or not using Mongoid 3.x, probably you'll want to lock on 0.3.x, since 0.4.x *requires Mongoid 3.x** and hence, requires Ruby 1.9.3+.

 # Requirements